ataylor89/diary/refutationofdemocracy.md

 ## Chapter one

-We can refute democracy in just a single statement
+We can refute democracy very quickly

 "Democracy is not safe for women, and this is one proof that democracy is wrong"